For many in the nutrition world, white flour is known as the

 replacement in the exact quantity the recipe calls for;

-use ¾ cup of alternate flour and ¼ cup white flour.
+use ¾ cup of an alternate flour and ¼ cup white flour.
 Slowly work yourself up to avoiding white

 Wheat is the most versatile of the flours as it